laravel-enso/avatars/README.md

 Avatar Manager dependency for Laravel Enso

-The package brings avatar management functionality to users of the application.
+The package brings avatar management functionality to the users of the application.

 ## Includes
 - migration for storing avatar related data